sanjay-namdeo/notes/hibernate/hibernate-annotations.md

 1. **javax.persistence.Entity** Used with Model classes to specify them as Entity beans
 2. **javax.persistence.Table** Used with Entity beans to define corresponding table names in database
 3. **javax.persistence.Access** Used to define the access type, either fields or property.
-Default valus is field and if you want hibernate to use getter/setter methods, then you need to set it to property.
+Default values is field and if you want that hibernate use getter/setter methods, then you need to set it to property.
 E.g.
 @Access(value=AccessType.PROPERTY)
 4. **javax.persistence.Id** Used to define the primary key in the Entity bean.
 5. **javax.persistence.EmbeddedId** Used to define composite primary key in entity bean